-Dr. Marc Funderlich brings to NJ HBOT a specialization in Functional Neurology for both adults and children.
-This specialization looks at correcting the integration and function of the brain.
+Dr. Marc Funderlich specializes in Functional Neurology which focuses on correcting the integration and function of the brain in both children and adults.

-Brain development and restoration takes a comprehensive approach including: blood work, lifestyle change, physical rehabilitation, and passive therapies.
-Dr. Marc Funderlich takes extensive time with each patient to make sure they are not only receiving the best quality care but also become fully educated on what they are going through.
-He believes the more his patients understand about their disease process, the better and faster the can aid in their recovery.
+Dr. Funderlich takes a comprehensive approach to brain development and restoration by employing blood work, lifestyle change, physical rehabilitation, and passive therapies.
+It’s a time-intensive approach in which each patient receives not only the best possible care, but becomes fully-educated about their condition.
+He believes strongly that the more his patients understand about their disease process, the better and faster they can aid in their recovery.

 Frequently Asked Questions